textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 If a table ever needs more than six notes, which should be rare to never, the pattern repeats in duplicate (**, ††, ‡‡, §§, ¶¶, ‖‖), then triplicate, and so on.
 Try not to go that far.

-Consider the following table, which is an example of the notes in effect (as is [Table 1](#interface-headers-labels-and-file-paths)).
+Consider the following table, which is an example of the notes in effect.

 <div class="tabular-data" itemscope itemtype="https://schema.org/Table">
 <table>
-<caption>Table 2.
+<caption>Table 1.
 Reference-mark entities as table notes.</caption>
 <thead>
 <tr>
 <th scope="col">Name</th>